DevOnWheels/DevOnWheels/README.md

 #### 💡 Fun facts

 - Despite my disability, I'm practicing japanese martial arts.
 I hold a black belt in Kenjutsu (fencing) and two gradings in Jujutsu (grappling).
+- In 2019, I participated in a charity run for children rights.
+I finished two kilometers of relay race in my wheelchair before my collegues took over 😊
-- In my free time I'm building and painting miniatures or trying to finish my RC truck in 1:14 scale.
+- In my free time I'm building and painting tabletop miniatures and scale models or trying to finish my RC truck in 1:14 scale.
 And it will never be finished, I'm afraid 😅